call900913/reactUI-rchristy-project1/README.md

 # MyReads: A Book Tracking App

 This project creates a React web app where you can put books in three different shelves/categories: have read, currently reading, or want to read.
+The app has a search page with a feature that searches a list of books which comes from an API.

 The project initializes with Facebook's create-react-app scaffolding and some HTML+CSS code from @richardkalehoff of Udacity.